 Entrepreneurial marketing is an organizational function and a series of processes for creating, communicating and delivering value for customers and for managing relationships with customers in order to provide benefits to the organization and shareholders.
 Entrepreneurial marketing is characterized by innovation, risk taking, and a proactive attitude (Kraus et al., 2009).
 Entrepreneurial marketing represents something that is more complex than just providing concepts and tools to position and create a competitive advantage for new innovations.
 Entrepreneurial marketing is the spirit of an orientation accompanied by an aggressive opportunity-seeking process in business recognition and growth by creating value for customers through relationships using innovation, creativity, sales, market fusion, cooperation and flexibility.
-There is a difference between traditional marketing strategies and entrepreneurial marketing strategies and entrepreneurial marketing.
+There is a difference between traditional marketing strategies and entrepreneurial marketing strategies including market concepts and intelligence.
+This can be seen in table of traditional marketing principles and entrepreneurial marketing.